 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical mystery is a hardcover edition that was published by William Morrow on January 3, 2012 and has 344 pages.
+historical mystery that was published by William Morrow on January 3, 2012 and has 344 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include An Impartial Witness, A Lonely Death, A Bitter Truth, An Unmarked Grave, The Walnut Tree, Proof of Guilt, A Question of Honor, An Unwilling Accomplice, Hunting Shadows, A Pattern of Lies, A Fine Summer's Day, No Shred of Evidence, The Shattered Tree, Racing the Devil
+Other books by this author which I have reviewed include An Impartial Witness, A Lonely Death, A Bitter Truth, An Unmarked Grave, The Walnut Tree, Proof of Guilt, A Question of Honor, An Unwilling Accomplice, Hunting Shadows, A Pattern of Lies, A Fine Summer's Day, No Shred of Evidence, The Shattered Tree, Racing the Devil, A Casualty of War

 Fourteenth in the Inspector Ian Rutledge mystery series revolving around a 1920 Scotland Yard detective still suffering from shell shock after World War I.